zackhitch/Computer-Architecture-One/project/ls8/README.md

 `operandA` and `operandB` in case the instruction needs them.

 Then, depending on the value of the opcode, perform the actions needed for the instruction per the LS-8 spec.
+Maybe a `switch` statement...?
+Plenty of options.

 After the handler returns, the `PC` needs to be updated to point to the next instruction for the next iteration of `tick()`.
 The number of bytes an